elastic/kibana/x-pack/plugins/asset_inventory/README.md

 # Asset Inventory Kibana Plugin

-Asset Inventory centralizes the view and management of all cloud assets.
+Centralized asset inventory experience within the Elastic Security solution.
+A central place for users to view and manage all their assets from different environments.

 ---